 So you have that revenue-pumping idea in your head.
 It cannot wait.
-You need developers to flesh out that thing in your head, and keep it going.
+You need developers to flesh out that thing in your head and keep it going.
 Where do you turn?
-The daunting nature of the task ahead is obvious from the fact that there are so many places to begin: web developers in USA, software developers, application developers, database developers, plain simple developers, you name it.
+The daunting nature of the task ahead is obvious from the fact that there are so many places to begin: web developers in USA, software, application, database, and plain simple developers, you name it.
 And then there is the task of zeroing in on one whose expertise as well as experience would set off your project to perfection.

 - Note the specificity of their technical expertise.
 Are their past projects similar to what they are taking on from you?

 - Do they understand the nitty-gritty of your business?
 Or even business operations, in general?
 Asking this question is important for you to gauge whether they have it in them to design a holistic solution that works for you.

 - How do they communicate?
 Do they have the spirit of collaboration?
 Do they listen to you, their clients?
 You have to assess how effectively they communicate.

 - Are they vocal about their past projects?
 Are they upfront with references?
 You need to probe if you want to be sure of where you are spending your money.